formal-land/llzk-lib/doc/doxygen/3_syntax.md

 Based on: https://www.notion.so/veridise/ZK-IR-Design-5d4e6b675c9142e9b1583bdca3c8c8a6
 -->

-\warning This documentation is out of date and will be updated shortly.
+\todo This documentation is out of date and will be updated shortly.

 \tableofcontents